 I am a retired Software Development Engineer.
 Mathematics, computer code are so soothing and abstract.
 But after a while you find yourself alone in a 6×6 cloth cube with 3 computers for 9 hours a day, essentially doing virtual factory work, building something that you have no passion for so that someone else can make a profit.
 So, when they closed my office and sent us packing in late 2008, it was like being released from prison with $50 and the clothes on my back, but at least I was free to join the dance of life.

 I have joined two Fellowship of Reconciliation Civilian Peace Delegations to Iran.
 In 2007 I fell in love with that ancient and beautiful land, and the passionate, creative people who live there.
 So, I co-lead my second Delegation in May of 2011.
 In the summer of 2009, I spent a month in Suleimaniya, Northern Iraq, and I joined the CodePink Civilian Peace Delegation to Pakistan in the Fall of 2012.
+We met with the families of victims of Drone attacks and rallied with the locals on the border of Waziristan.
+Since 2014 I have visited Syria twice.
 Visiting the Middle East, and southwest Asia, I always feel that I am encountering the history of our race and civilization, not their history, but our history.
-One would think we would cherish these lands and the people who have lived in the land of our ancestors for millenia.
-I once had a chance to visit Damascus, but I passed it up because I was in a hurry and didn’t want to miss my flight.
-Every day, I regret that moment.
+One would think we would cherish these lands and the people who have lived in the land of our ancestors for millennia.

 Let’s end all these crazy wars and travel the globe!
 There is so much to see and learn.